Alcohol and Drug Evaluation near me | Marietta-Georgia

 DRUGS OR ALCOHOLS EVALUATION

 There are more screening questions included in the drug or alcohol evaluation procedure.
 It allows for the subsequent diagnosis and evaluation of the screening’s findings.
-If the results indicate that you could have a drug or alcohol use disorder, these data are then utilised to develop follow-up measures.
+If the results indicate that you could have a drug or alcohol use disorder, these data are then utilized to develop follow-up measures.
 Evaluations examine:

 • Previous drug usage behaviours